The environment in the McKelvey School of Engineering is designed to foster a collegial and supportive atmosphere that encourages everyone to succeed.

-The Engineering Student Services office includes staff members who help students understand the curriculum requirements within and beyond Engineering.
+The Engineering Undergraduate Student Services office includes staff members who help students understand the curriculum requirements within and beyond Engineering.
 In addition to registration assistance, your four-year adviser can serve as your primary contact for answers to general academic, procedural and resource questions.

 Faculty advisers are professors who work with students to select courses and navigate curriculum.
 Having a solid relationship with an adviser is an important part of building scholastic success.